mehulagg/gitlab_test/doc/administration/gitaly/praefect.md

   All repositories are writable!
 ```

-With the `-writable` flag set, a confirmation is printed out if every replica is fully up to date.
+With the `-partially-replicated` flag set, a confirmation is printed out if every replica is fully up to date.

 ```shell
 Virtual storage: default